 Response rate: 455

-Current status: Data is being analyzed
+Current status: Data analysis is completed, and the manuscript is being finalized for submission.

 GAMOS survey | Oktober 2021